Download our Free Guide:

 Senior Living Simplifies Your Expenses

 At Magnolia Manor, we simplify senior living by consolidating all of your living costs into one low monthly fee that covers housing, utilities, maintenance, landscaping, housekeeping, daily activities, and more.
 Our free online cost calculator will compare your current living expenses to those of Magnolia Manor, so you can see for yourself how affordable senior living can be.
-To learn more about senior living at one of our nine senior living communities, contact us online or give us a call at 855-540-LIFE (5433).
+To learn more about senior living at one of our eight senior living communities, contact us online or give us a call at 855-540-LIFE (5433).

 Learn what different types of senior living care are available and which one best fits your needs now and in the future.